 When it comes to other types of welding, let’s have a look at what kind of welders make the most money.

 TIG welding is another type of welding that makes a handsome amount of money.
 It requires working under different conditions to cut or join metal pieces together.
 TIG welders use manual and semi-automatic welding machines to do the job.
 A TIG welder earns around $19 per hour, on average.
 Typically, the hourly rate of TIG welders ranges from $14 to $26 an hour.

 Annually, a TIG welder can earn between $30,000 and $90,000.
 The rest depends on different factors as mentioned above.

 Stick Welding is another high-end type of welding that is a good career choice.
 It pays more than MIG and TIG welding.
 The hourly rate of stick welding ranges from $13 to $27 and more.
 On average, stick welding pays $18.40 per hour.

 You cannot expect a 6 figure annual income right when you start your welding career.
 However, you need to choose your career path according to your skills and specializations.
 Once you know what you are capable of, you can earn $200,000 or more a year if you are willing to do the work and gain the experience.

+If you are starting out as a welder you need to practice, and if you have the bucks to spend, check out this review about Lincoln 210 MP.
+With 210 MP you can practice all three welding methods.
 It is more of a higher tier machine for professionals, but still if you are serious about welding you can buy 1 welder instead of three.